grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 - Have different start times to sequence workloads
 - Add per-scenario tags and environment variables
 - Make scenario-specific thresholds.
-- Export multiple scenarios as functions in [VU code](/using-k6/test-lifecycle).
+Use multiple scenarios to run different test logic, so that VUs don't run only the `default` function](https://k6.io/docs/using-k6/test-lifecycle/).

 ## Combine scenarios